 Many communities do not have enough foster homes to successfully place children near their school of origin.
 Districts may work with DCYF to assist in foster parent recruitment efforts.
-Contact the Education Lead in your region to find out how you can help.
+Contact the Education Lead in your region to find out how you can help or visit the DCYF Becoming a Foster Parent page.